What is the Get Everyone Online (GEO) project?

 Since then, BDB has continued collecting donated devices, and with small grants, have been able to fulfill our waiting list, and new requests, whilst also becoming part of and working with the Plymouth Digital Inclusion Network members.
 Looking to the future, we are hoping to secure longer-term support in order to keep getting everyone online, so keep your eyes open for updates!
 To find out how you can get involved visit the GEO website HERE.

 Our repair team (which consists of some of the same people that used to volunteer at Borrow Don’t Buy’s past repair cafes) spend hours ensuring each piece of technology is thoroughly inspected and cleaned (physically and digitally), upgraded, (using second-hand parts where possible) before having all new software installed.
 When the team is satisfied that the item is in good working order and it has been safety tested, it is packaged up in nice new packaging and is distributed to people in need of online access.

-hereThis process has been going on for two months with some 30 or more devices being repurposed and has already helped a number of families and individuals in one of the city’s most deprived areas.
+This project has been ongoing for almost 3 years with some 300 plus devices being repurposed and has already helped many families and individuals in one of the city’s most deprived areas.
 But Borrow Don’t Buy isn’t going to stop now!